jocall3/bitcoin-cash-faucet/README.md

 Indicating 848 was paid, 152 was given as a fee, and 4002 was returned to the contract.

-## Abusage
+## Abusing

 Let's get more coins by hitting the faucet again:

-If we use the `drip` script more than once each block, it throws an error indicating the transaction was rejected by BIP68 (timelock) rules,
+If we use the `drip` script more than once each block, it throws an error indicating the transaction was rejected by [BIP68 (timelock) rules](https://en.bitcoin.it/wiki/BIP_0068),

     returned:  4002
     payout:  848